phac-nml/sistr_cmd/README.rst

    :target: https://sistr-app.onrender.com/
    :alt: web app deployed on Render.com Cloud Hosting

-Serovar predictions from whole-genome sequence assemblies by determination of antigen gene and cgMLST gene alleles using BLAST.
+*Salmonella* serovar predictions from whole-genome sequence assemblies by determination of antigen gene and cgMLST gene alleles using BLAST.
 `Mash MinHash <https://mash.readthedocs.io/en/latest/>`_ can also be used for serovar prediction.

 .. epigraph::